kerrishotts/pgday/workshops/2017/campp/testing.md

 # cordova-paramedic

-> Paramedic &bullet; _noun_ provides advanced levels of care at the point of illness or injury, including out-of-hospital treatment, and diagnostic services
+> Paramedic &bull; _noun_ provides advanced levels of care at the point of illness or injury, including out-of-hospital treatment, and diagnostic services

 Once you have tests written and placed in your plugin's `tests/` directory, cordova-paramedic` does the following for you:
 * Creates a new project (in temporary location)